-International shipping has been done for a very long time and with the increased global connectivity, it has become even more popular.
+International shipping has been done for a very long time, and with the increased global connectivity, it has become even more popular.
 This type of trade involves multiple documents, including an invoice that is used for commercial transactions.
-Each export has to be accompanied by a commercial invoice as part of the formalities associated with shipping, such as clearance at customs, determining the import value, and duty payable.
+Each export has to be accompanied by an invoice as part of the formalities associated with shipping, such as clearance at customs, determining the import value, and the payable duties.

-The commercial invoice is mandatory for any shipment exported by land, air, or sea.
-With a commercial invoice in place, international purchase and selling (import and export) can be done smoothly.
-This ease is attained especially in matters related to customs.
-Other benefits of it are; it facilitates timely delivery of shipment, plays a crucial role in customer satisfaction for e-commerce, and makes businesses seem professional.
+An invoice is a mandatory document for any shipment exported by land, air, or sea.
+With a commercial invoice, international transactions (import and export) can be conducted with efficiency and ease.
+This streamlined process is particularly beneficial in matters related to customs clearance.
+Other advantages include facilitating prompt delivery of shipments, enhancing customer satisfaction for e-commerce transactions, and portraying businesses as professional entities.

 What is it used for?

-Customs officials use the information contained in a commercial invoice to determine the import value and determine taxes and duties payable by the importer.
+Customs officials use the information contained in an invoice to determine the import value and the taxes and duties payable by the importer.

 Importance of Commercial Invoice

 In addition, this document indicates the contents of a shipment.
-This means custom’s security officers can quickly inspect the shipment without having to examine the shipment in-depth.
+This means customs security officers can quickly inspect the shipment without having to examine it in-depth.
 Without all relevant documentation, the shipment would have to be withheld until all inspections and examinations are conducted.

-Lastly, a well-prepared commercial invoice shows sufficient information which can be used to trace the origin of a shipment such as the exporter’s details, Country of origin, and the type of good.
-This speeds up the clearance process since the customs agents can quickly and conveniently get the information; they need to grant entry of goods on the commercial invoice.
+Lastly, a well-prepared invoice contains sufficient information that can be used to trace the origin of a shipment, such as the exporter’s details, the country of origin, and the type of goods.
+This expedites the clearance process since the customs agents can quickly and conveniently access the information they need to grant entry to the goods into the country.

 Some Examples of Commercial Invoices